-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
-ASU 2018-13 considers cost and benefits, and removes, modifies and adds disclosure requirements in Topic 820.
-The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty is to be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
-All other amendments are to be applied retrospectively to all periods presented.
-ASU 2018-13 is effective for the Company for fiscal years beginning after December 15, 2019, including interim periods within that fiscal year and early adoption is permitted.
-The Company is currently assessing the impact of this standard on its consolidated financial statements.
+In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which considers cost and benefits and removes, modifies and adds disclosure requirements in Topic 820.
+The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements and the narrative description of measurement uncertainty is to be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
+All other amendments were to be applied retrospectively to all periods presented.
+The Company adopted ASU 2018-13 on January 1, 2020, and the adoption of this standard did not have a material impact on the Company's financial statements.